 Tanzania is a fantastic all-encompassing destination, but if you’ve got the best of wanderlust, it’s easy to combine a safari here with a few days in another country.
-The final Tanzania travel tips are to take a look at adding a few extra days to one of the neighbouring East African countries.
+The final Tanzania travel tips are to take a look at adding a few extra days to one of the neighboring East African countries.

 Flight connections to and from major airports like Entebbe in Uganda, Nairobi in Kenya and Kigali in Rwanda) are excellent and time-loss is minimum.
-You are wondering how to add extra days to visit a neighbouring country?
+You are wondering how to add extra days to visit a neighboring country?